BBlue530/PatchHound/docs/cli-commands.md

 ## Usage in pipeline

 For usage in a pipeline you can refer to the workflow in this repo [here](https://github.com/BBlue530/PatchHound/blob/master/.github/workflows/patchhound-pipeline.yml)

 ---

-## License

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.

----